jeonggunlee/HLS4Matmul/README.md

 }
 ```

-* Overal Development Environment of Vitis-IDE.
+### * Overal Development Environment of Vitis-IDE.
 ![Vitis-IDE](./Overall_DevEnv-Vitis_IDE.png)

+### * Next Mission: Try to optimize the MM Accelerator with further memory optimization or bitwidth optimization.